ooroor/hellostrangeworld/readme.md

 - H2 for RDBMS prod and testing
 - Three layers: Frontend, immediate backend and downstreams far backend
 - Lombok (magic, but allowing)
+- Plain JDBC
+- Jetty for servlet container
+- Jersey for HTTP/rest communication
+- REST with JSON  and HTTP verb calls from backend to far backend
+- org.apache.commons.configuration2 for application.properties related stuff

 ### Future plans and ambitions
-1. Plain JDBC and/or a very thin layer above it, like possibly QueryDSL
+1. A very thin layer above plain JDBC, like QueryDSL?
 0. Transaction boundaries by simple "doInTransaction" like patterns, no AOP
-0. Jetty for servlet container
-0. Jersey for HTTP/rest communication
-0. REST with JSON  and HTTP verb calls from frontend to backend and from backend to far backend
+0. REST with JSON  and HTTP verb calls from frontend to backend
 0. Resilience for downstreams calls (here: From backend to far backend)
 0. Prometheus for monitoring
 0. Swagger for documentation
 0. PACT for contracts between service consumers and consumed services
 0. Web components with Javascript or Elm.
 Continuously assessing
-0. org.apache.commons.configuration2 for application.properties related stuff
 0. Code Complexity analysis (NCSS)
 0. OWASP Threats Protection
 0. Checkstyle for consistent code layout etc.

 ### Technologies that will NOT be used
 - Spring